bengrunfeld/study-notes/immutable-js.md

     d1.setDate(d1.getDate() + 1)    // Changed by something else
     console.log(guests[d1])         // Undefined

-If using a `Date` object as a key is unpaletable to you, then consider if we were to use an object property as the key.
+If using a `Date` object as a key is unpalatable to you, then consider if we were to use an object property as the key.

 e.g.